singlestore-labs/singlestore-cloudflare-external-functions/README.md

 This is an example of using [CloudFlare Workers][cloudflare-workers] along with [SingleStore External Functions][docs-ef].

 SingleStore External Functions is a feature in SingleStore which allows the engine to send and receive rows to an external HTTP service during query execution.
-Using this feature, we can augment SingleStore's capabilities with arbitrary functionality.
+Using this feature, we can augment SingleStore's capabilities with new functionality.

 **Example use cases:**

 * Translating text content between languages using [Amazon Translate][aws-translate]
 * Performing sentiment analysis (included in this repository)
 * Pushing or pulling data to or from an external system
-* ...anything else you can put behind an HTTP server :)
+* ...anything else you can put behind an HTTP server 😊

 ## Setup